Basic date and time types

 classmethod

-corresponding to the ISO calendar date specified by year, week and day.
-This is the inverse of the functiondate.isocalendar()
+datecorresponding to the ISO calendar date specified by year, week and day.
+This is the inverse of the functiondate.isocalendar().New in version 3.8.

 Class attributes: